How to Prune Roses

 You've got the shears—now what?

 Do you want your rosebush to lead a long and happy life?
 Then you'll have to prune it.
 Your roses will be beautiful and healthy when you give them some attention.
 Although pruning may seem like a tricky, daunting task to the casual gardener, it actually doesn't have to be all that complicated.
-To help you get started, we're outlining the basic steps below.
+To help you get started, we're outlining the basic steps on how to prune roses, below.

 Time It Right